Mother Jones wins the highest honor in the magazine industry

 If ever there was a moment for "Wow.
 Just wow."

 It's been an extraordinary few months for Mother Jones—from publishing a massive investigation on private prisons to breaking the story of a veteran spy's allegations that Russia had sought to compromise Donald Trump, to launching a new model for investigative reporting on a foundation of reader support.
 Today, those breakthroughs and more were honored with the most prestigious award in the magazine industry, the 2017 Magazine of the Year award from the American Society of Magazine Editors (ASME).
-MoJo also took home the award for Best Reporting for Shane Bauer's "My Fourth Months as a Private Prison Guard," and we were a finalist in the General Excellence category.
+MoJo also took home the award for Best Reporting for Shane Bauer's "My Four Months as a Private Prison Guard," and we were a finalist in the General Excellence category.

 Mother Jones is the bravest, toughest magazine there is, and with the best Editor, too.
 Mazel Tov, @ClaraJeffery! https://t.co/KZUuaTVMpP— David Plotz (@davidplotz) February 7, 2017